Updated September 15, 2021|6 min read

-In many states, driving under the influence (DUI) and driving while intoxicated (DWI) can be used interchangeably, while in some, a DUI and a DWI are slightly different offenses for driving while drunk or on drugs.
+In some states, the terms driving under the influence (DUI) and driving while intoxicated (DWI) can be used interchangeably, while in others, DUI and DWI offenses are defined and punished differently.

 Police should only pull you over if they have probable cause to suspect you may be driving under the influence, like if you violated a traffic rule or are otherwise driving dangerously.
 Once they’ve pulled you over, they’ll check to see if you’re intoxicated.

-If the field tests or the Breathalyzer indicate that you’re intoxicated (in most states, the legal limit is a BAC of 0.08%), it’s likely that your car will be searched, you’ll be arrested and charged, and your car will be towed.
+If the field tests or the Breathalyzer indicate that you’re intoxicated (in most states, the legal limit is a BAC of 0.08%), it’s likely that your car will be searched, you’ll be taken into custody by the arresting officer and charged, and your car will be towed.
 If you’ve been arrested at the scene, you’ll likely be booked at a local station, which usually involves being fingerprinted and photographed.

 Drivers might also be asked to take a blood or urine test, and again, in some states there are penalties for refusing.
 You’ll also be asked questions, and, as with any arrest, you have the right not to answer or to speak to an attorney.